 Can I Use Cool Whip Instead of Whipped Cream?

-No, you need to use real whipped cream.
+No, you need to use real whipped cream for this Christmas tree dessert.
 You cannot use Cool Whip or spray-on whipped topping in a can.

 Can the Whipped Cream Be Substituted?